jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 I don’t think most flaky tests are a result of the test being flaky.
 I think it’s a result of the implementation being flaky.
 Therefore, a flaky test may be an indication of issues in the implementation.

-I suspect that most flaky issues are due to concurrency issues in the implementation such as non-deterministic race conditions, which are difficult to confirm in deterministic tests.
+I suspect that most flaky issues are due to concurrency issues in the implementation such as non-deterministic race conditions, which are difficult to resolve in deterministic tests.
 When tests are flaky reexamine the implementation to understand why they are flaky and make adjustment.
 This may not be easy.
 It may take some time to figure out.
 It may require some redesign, possibly with the [Humble Object](https://jhumelsine.github.io/2024/07/15/tdd.html) pattern.

 # Tests Reduce Debugging
 I don’t know how to use the debugger on my IDE.